jhqi/spgcc/README.md

-we have uploaded the pretrained embeddings of India Pines and Salinas.
+We have uploaded the pretrained embeddings of India Pines and Salinas.
 Since the file of Pavia University is too big, plz download from the link below:

 https://pan.baidu.com/s/1AvU8T8qjij6F23fF-EdmAQ?pwd=1234